 Automatically schedule Google Calendar events from Airtable

-Here’s how you can use Airtable Automations to automatically schedule a Google Calendar event based on the contents of your Airtable records—without ever having to leave your Airtable base.
+Learn how to create an automation that will automatically schedule Google Calendar events.
 In this article, we’ll show you step-by-step instructions for how to add this automation to an existing Airtable base for an applicant tracking system.
-You can use similar techniques to add a Google Calendar automation to your other bases, and you can also make a copy of the base below, which already has the automation built into it for you.
+You can use similar techniques to add a Google Calendar automation in other bases, and you can also make a copy of the base below, which already has the automation built into it for you.

 Required tables and fields

-In your Airtable base, you should have a table (called “Interviews,” or something similar) which lists the specific interviews that you’re trying to schedule.
+In your Airtable base, you should have a table (called “Interviews,” or something similar) that lists the specific interviews that you’re trying to schedule.

 In this table, you’ll need the following:

-- A single select field, which will contain select options designating the status of each interview.
+A single select field that will contain select options designating the status of each interview.
 Call this field “Status,” or something similar.
 This status field should include at least these two options:

-Open the base that you prepared following the Setup section above, then click the Automations button in the top right of your base.
+Open the base that you prepared following the base setup section above, then click the Automations button in the top left portion of your base.
 This will open the Automations configuration window.
 If your base already has some automations, you can create a new one by clicking on the + Create automation.

-Once you’ve created your automation, you can give it a name, and then begin by choosing a trigger.
+Once you’ve added a new automation, you can give it a name, and then begin by choosing a trigger.
 The trigger is the event that starts the automation.
 In our case, we want the trigger to fire when we mark an interview session as being “Scheduled.”
 So, you’ll want to choose the “When record matches conditions” trigger.

 Now you’ll have to specify the conditions under which the trigger will fire.
 First, pick the specific table (“Interviews”) from the earlier setup you did.